oiraqi/jcommerce/README.md

 - XCommerce Web Node/Express: https://github.com/oiraqi/xcommerce-web-node
 - XCommerce PWA Angular: https://github.com/oiraqi/xcommerce-web-angular

-**You're welcome to contrbute through your favourite monolithic, microservices and/or front-end technology!**
+**You're welcome to contrbute through your favourite monolithic or microservices back-end technology and/or front-end technology!**

 **The *progress* folder**: In every semester, the author rewrites the code with his students.
 The *progress* folder reflects where they are now.
 It is reinitialized in the beginning of each Fall (September 1st) and Spring (January 1st).